ampl/mp/doc/source/features-guide.rst

 The MP framework defines standard *solver features* that solvers might support;
 these are usually characterized by a set of :ref:`solver-options` used to control the feature, sometimes suffixes to pass required data and results, and may change the behaviour of the solution process.
+Below, :ref:`important-features` highlight most commonly used features, while :ref:`support-by-solvers` gives more details.

 Furthermore, MP offers unified :ref:`solve-result-codes`.

 This page presents the semantics of the most common solver features; for a development reference see :ref:`howto`.